As said above: In spite of an immense lot of research

 There are more general and recognized numeral

-elements in the genetic code: P - C - N - O - H with valences 5
+structuring elements in the genetic code: P - C - N - O - H with

-to d-degrees or to dimensional steps, presumably as fractals, with
+also could refer to d-degrees or to dimensional steps, presumably

-the same patterns reappearing on different levels of evolution.)
+as fractals, with the same patterns reappearing on different levels

 Another essential example is the 2x2-series